urstruktur/digitalwerk_fhhoe/digitalwerk-fhooe/projects-in-progress/physical-prototyping-2022-uncomfortable-robotics/README.md

 description: 'DPP1: Design for Physical Prototyping (IM.ma VZ WS22)'
 ---

-# Physical Prototyping 2022: Uncomfortable Robotics
+# Physical Prototyping 2022: Uncomfortable Devices

 Collaboration with the Psychologist Andrea Rezzani from Free University of Bolzano, a PhD student in Human Computer Interaction.